by Anna Birch Posted Sep 24, 2020

 We got engaged in 2016 and had a long-distance engagement—she taught and worked in Waco for that year and I finished up school at Texas State.
 We got married at the end of summer 2017 in California!

-We have a dog that’s 10 months old right now.
-His name’s “RVCA” (pronounced REW-KA) after the surfing brand.
+We have a dog named “RVCA” (pronounced REW-KA) after the surfing brand.

 Do you have any funny skit stories or embarrassing moments at camp?